 We all know this is what you would call smartphone addiction.
 But lesser known is the ways in which it actually affects your life and what you can do to deal with it.

 Learn these five ways smartphone addiction is affecting your life and make sure you, not your phone, stays in charge during your studies.

 1. Mind Pollution

 Every time your phone beeps, vibrates, or a notification pops up on your screen, it’s a form of mind pollution.
 Something you didn’t ask for is contaminating your life, and, in the process, stealing a little bit of your attention and energy.

-With most of us messaging and watching Youtube late into night, our phones can The blue light given off by phones has been shown to disrupt our circadian rhythm and in doing so confuse our natural sleep/wake cycle.
+With most of us messaging and watching Youtube late into night, our phones can significantly impact the quality of our sleep.
+The blue light given off by phones has been shown to disrupt our circadian rhythm and in doing so confuse our natural sleep/wake cycle.

 The excuse to have them in our beds is that we use them as alarm clocks, but it’s no excuse; ditch the phone between 10pm and 8am and buy a proper alarm clock.
 Also, install a blue light filter on all your devices — your eyes will thank you later.

 Phones are incredibly useful tools.
 But one of the big problems they come with is that we can use them as a way to escape our lives at any given time and from any given place.

 Social media and other forms of passive entertainment are the typical ways we escape reality, but they’re not all bad.
 Whenever you go to use them, ask yourself why you’re doing it, and if it is adding anything to your life and making you feel better or worse.

 Smartphone addiction affects relationships in a number of ways.
 Firstly, it makes you unsociable and unable to interact with other people.
 Secondly, it reduces many of your relationships to mere messages and emojis.
 And thirdly, as a result of both, it deprives you of the much needed joy and fulfilment that comes from face-to-face interaction.